gameblabla/CSE2/README.md

 `WARNINGS=1` | Enable common compiler warnings
 `WARNINGS_ALL=1` | Enable ALL compiler warnings (Clang only) `WARNINGS_FATAL=1` | Make all compiler warnings errors

+You can pass your own compiler flags by defining `CXXFLAGS`.

 Once built, the executable can be found in the `game_english`/`game_japanese` folder, depending on the selected language.